 The Eldridge laboratory investigates cardiopulmonary interactions in congenital and acquired lung disease including congenital diaphragmatic hernia, bronchopulmonary dysplasia, asthma, hepatopulmonary syndrome and, bronchiolitis obliterans.

 Expert care from a team of specialists

 Children who have pulmonary hypertension benefit when a team of experts works together to provide their care.
-That’s what we offer through the Pediatric Pulmonary Hypertension Clinic at UW Health.
+That’s what we offer through the UW Health Kids Pulmonary Hypertension Clinic.

 We diagnose, treat and manage your child’s condition and are a resource for you as well.
 Our goal is to help your child live as fully as possible, with a good quality of life.

 Treatments and services

 Complete care for today’s kids and hope for tomorrow’s